-This Roadmap builds on significant work that has been done and is already underway.
-It recognises that there are several compounding impacts converging on households now and which are likely to continue for some time given the current economic climate.
-This means that the Roadmap has to incorporate multiple approaches to providing residents with support with an emphasis on longer term solutions that deliver a more sustainable service system.
-The Roadmap recognises the complexity of a broad range of actions to be taken across the service system and looks to balance short term needs with longer term outcomes.
+The Cost of Living Roadmap recognises that there are several compounding impacts converging on households now which are also likely to continue for some time given the current economic climate.
+This means that the Roadmap has to incorporate multiple approaches to providing residents with support, and needs to recognise these complexities in a broad range of actions to be taken across the service system which balance short term emergency needs with longer term outcomes.
+It is also critical that any cost of living initiatives support Worthing's sustainability work in relation to the climate crisis, including work to deliver more energy efficient homes or develop a sustainable food system.

-Adur Council's role is one of stewardship - coordinating and supporting implementation of this programme of work.
-Whilst Council is the lead agency for some actions in the Roadmap, its role is to facilitate delivery by partners of the full suite of initiatives.
-There are four major areas of focus for the Roadmap:
+Worthing Council's role is one of stewardship - coordinating and supporting implementation of the Roadmap's programme of work.
+Whilst Council is the lead agency for some actions in the Roadmap, its role is to facilitate delivery by partners of the full suite of initiatives in relation to four major areas of focus:

-- 1. Providing Infrastructure support to where there is an immediate short term need - 2.
-Developing a sustained and co-ordinated community response to ensure that residents who are most at risk of experiencing financial exclusion are able to achieve better financial wellbeing and resilience - 3.
-That Adur Council considers its own organisational culture, policy and practice to ensure it responds to cost of living impacts - 4.
-That partners in Adur work collaboratively to better use resources to meet community needs.
+- 1. Coordinating an urgent response to the cost of living emergency through helping to meet short term need - 2.
+Developing a sustained and co-ordinated community response to ensure that residents who are vulnerable and most at risk of experiencing financial exclusion are able to achieve better financial wellbeing and resilience - 3.
+Considering Council's own organisational culture, policy and practice to ensure it addresses the cost of living crisis - 4.
+Ensuring partners in Worthing work collaboratively to better utilise resources to meet community needs and promote financial wellbeing and resilience

-Immediate action is being taken by the Council and its partners to support households facing the most severe impacts, including maximising benefit and income support entitlements, and supporting food provision.
-The Roadmap will also look to put in place ongoing sustainable measures for addressing underlying issues, for example financial exclusion, debt management, and reducing people's energy use.
-It will also consider place-based initiatives in response to the cumulative needs of neighbourhoods within Adur.
+Urgent action is being taken by the Council and its partners to provide a safety net for those households facing the most severe impacts including maximising benefit and income support entitlements, and the provision of food.
+The Roadmap will also look to put in place sustainable measures for addressing underlying issues, for example financial exclusion, debt management, a food plan for Worthing, and reducing people's energy use.
+It will also consider place-based initiatives in response to the cumulative needs of neighbourhoods within Worthing.

 Whilst the Cost of Living Roadmap is facilitated by the Council, the effort to deliver it has to be collective involving its partners (WSCC, the NHS, education services, voluntary and community sector partners and local businesses), and most importantly, the community.
-The Council will grow its own capabilities around 'participation', involving people and communities and enabling them to take a more active and influential part in decisions that are likely to affect them.
+The Council will grow its own capabilities around 'participation', and involve people and communities more, enabling them to take a more active and influential part in decisions that are likely to affect them.
+However, Worthing Council and its partners cannot address all of the cost of living issues affecting local communities and there needs to be advocacy in support of additional national measures that could assist.